,

 7. I have a vendor who is cooperatively marketing with another Alberta producer.
 Do they fall into the 80% or the 20%?

-Cooperative marketing arrangements fall into the 80% when all the parties are supplying Alberta product which they, a family member or a staff member have made, baked or grown.
+Cooperative marketing arrangements fall into the 80% when all the parties are Alberta residents supplying Alberta product which they, an immediate family member or a staff member have made, baked or grown.
 It is important that the actual vendor(s) are able to adequately represent all the members and answer any customer questions regarding production or processing as they arise at the market.

 8. Is the actual producer required to be at the market on market day?

-It is the decision of each farmers’ market board/committee to decide on how this sort of arrangement will be managed from a vending perspective.
+It is the decision of each farmers’ market board/committee to decide on how this sort of arrangement will be managed.

 9. Our market is very close to the Saskatchewan/British Columbia border and several of our vendors are producers from out-of-province.
 How does this impact our 80/20 calculation?

 Any producers from out-of-province are considered OTHER and fall into your 20%.
-This is true even if these vendors are selling products which they, a family member or a staff member have made, baked or grown.
+This is true even if these vendors are selling products which they have made, baked or grown.

 10. What is meant by a “storefront” and can I allow vendors who own storefronts?